 An anchored yacht lit by lovely long warm light, a scene that it is easy to make a pretty photograph from, like the one above.
-But I’m going to try something harder: The slideshow below is entirely composed of photographs I made around Charleston last winter as part of our daily life.
+But I’m going to try something harder: I made the photos below around Charleston last winter as part of our daily life.
 Yes, it’s a picturesque city, but even so it’s all too easy to come away from any place with cluttered uninteresting photographs that fail to tell the story of the place and our time there.
 If you can make strong interesting photographs in a town, you can do it anywhere.

-I hope the tips in the captions of the slideshow at the end of the post will inspire and help you to make photographs that please you and tell your story, wherever you happen to be.
-To really see the shots, click on the slideshow to enlarge it.
+I hope the tips in the captions of the photos at the end of the post will inspire and help you to make photographs that please you and tell your story, wherever you happen to be.
+To really see the shots, click on the photos to enlarge them.